LukeCarrier/moodle-ubiquitous/_docs/roles/README.md

 | --- | --- | --- |
 | `app-base` | None | None |

-Adds an alias for the Moodle environment (required for Behat), provides easy access to the Behat fail dump and enables remote debugging and profiling using Xdebug.
+Enables remote debugging and profiling using Xdebug.

 ### With default release (`app-default-release`)